chef/knife-vrealize/README.md

 This is a Knife plugin that will allow you to interact with VMware vRealize products, such as vRA and vRO, from Chef's Knife command.

 Note: This version only support vRA 8.x.
-If you need to use this gem for vRA 7.x, try 6.0.2 or previous versions.
+If you need to use this gem for vRA 7.x, try the 6.x version of this gem.

 ## Installation